 Climate

-United by the Apennine mountain range, the Emilia-Romagna and Tuscany are famous for their microclimates.
+United by the Apennine mountain range, the Emilia-Romagna and Tuscany regions are famous for their microclimates.
 However, temperatures are generally mild in the winters and warm to hot in the summers.
 Cooler temperatures are the norm in the higher altitudes of the Apennines.

 Terrain